 The Homeownership Through Public Housing Assistance (“HOT-PHA”) is a transformative program developed by NACA for public housing authority Housing Choice Voucher (“HCV”) recipients (“Participants”).
-This innovative initiative allows Participants who seek to become first-time homeowners to combine their HCV with all the benefits of the NACA Mortgage and local government assistance to purchase a home.
-Participants can own their home – free and clear – without a mortgage in 20 years or less, resulting in a significant wealth gain for the homeowner and long-term financial independence for the homeowner.
+This innovative initiative allows Participants who seek to become homeowners to combine their HCV with all the benefits of the NACA Mortgage and local government assistance to purchase a home.
+Participants can own their home – free and clear – without a mortgage in 20 years or less, resulting in a significant wealth gain and long-term financial independence for the homeowner.
 It is a truly groundbreaking program that housing authorities nationwide are now starting to use, and at no additional cost to them, to permanently transition families from housing assistance.
-The existing homeownership program has had very limited success and the few successful homebuyers had higher incomes.
+The existing HUD/PHA homeownership program has had very limited success with most of the successful homebuyers having higher incomes.

 The HOT-PHA program overcomes the existing program obstacles providing Participants with the opportunity to become homeowners on a large scale.
-Participants receive NACA’s comprehensive pre- and post-purchase counseling ensuring their readiness for homeownership.
+Participants receive NACA’s comprehensive pre- and post-purchase counseling ensuring their readiness for homeownership and long-term sustainability of the home.
 They also can access NACA’s Best in America Mortgage with these extraordinary terms without consideration of their credit score: no down payment, no closing costs, no fees, no mortgage insurance at a below market fixed rate.
-The NACA Mortgage is the perfect mortgage product to overcome the existing obstacles particularly with NACA’s below market fixed rate 20-year mortgage and character-based underwriting criteria.
+The NACA Mortgage is the perfect mortgage product to overcome the existing obstacles borrowers face, particularly with NACA’s below market fixed rate 20-year mortgage and character-based underwriting criteria.

 This is the ideal program for families to permanently transition out of public assistance for housing and begin to build generational wealth.
-The approved Payment Standard that currently is paid to the lender now goes to the lender paying the Participant’s monthly mortgage payment.
+The approved Voucher Payment Standard (“VPS”) that currently is paid to the landlord now goes to the lender paying the Participant’s monthly mortgage payment.
 The lender receives a monthly payment each month from the PHA and Participant.
-The lender applies the combined payment first to the mortgage payment (i.e., PITI) for a 20-year term and then the remaining amount (i.e., the Accelerated Principal Payment) to the outstanding principal to reduce the mortgage term.
-In addition, the PHA may increase the Payment Standard to account for increase costs of living and changes in the housing market.
+The lender applies the combined payment first to the mortgage payment (i.e., PITI) for a 20-year term and then the remaining amount (i.e., the Accelerated Principal Payment) to the outstanding principal to reduce the mortgage balance and term.
+In addition, the PHA may increase the VPA to account for increase costs of living and changes in the housing market, but the VPS used at initial homeownership assessment and at closing will not go down.

-The Payment Standard is a virtually guaranteed payment of the Participant’s mortgage payment for 15 years.
+The VPS is a virtually guaranteed payment of the Participant’s mortgage payment for 15 years.
 The Housing Choice Voucher pays the difference between thirty percent of the recipient’s income and the mortgage payment (i.e., PITI) plus any Accelerated Principal Payment to reduce the mortgage term.
-If the Member’s income goes down, the Housing Choice Payment from the PHA increases thereby virtually eliminating risk.
-The Participant’s portion is the same whether the Payment Standard is used to pay rent to a landlord or a mortgage payment to the lender.
-Elderly or disabled Participants would receive the Payment Standard up to 30 years to pay off the mortgage since they would receive the Standard Payment for the life of the mortgage (i.e., 30-years).
+If the Member’s income goes down, the Housing Choice Voucher Payment from the PHA increases thereby virtually eliminating risk.
+The Participant’s portion is the same whether the VPS is used to pay rent to a landlord or a mortgage payment to the lender.
+Elderly or disabled Participants would receive the VPS up to 30 years to pay off the mortgage since they would receive the Standard Payment for the life of the mortgage (i.e., 30-years).

 NACA PURCHASE PROGRAM & MORTGAGE